 Which Bus is Best for Instrument Control?

-Selecting the right computer bus for your test equipment is a little bit of a moving target but fortunately is moves fairly slowly and moving in the direction of better.
+Selecting the right computer bus for your test equipment is a little bit of a moving target but fortunately is moved fairly slowly and moving in the direction of better.

-GPIB – In the late 60’s seeing the need for something better, Hewlett Packard developed the HP-IB computer bus (Hewlett Packard Interface Bus). which is now more frequently referred to as GPIB (General Purpose Interface Bus) or IEEE-488, the name of the formalized standard for the interface.
-GPIB boasted good speed due to the 8 bit parallel nature of the bus, meaning that 8 bits of synchronized data are transmitted at each interval of communication, theoretically making it faster.
+GPIB – In the late ’60s seeing the need for something better, Hewlett Packard developed the HP-IB computer bus (Hewlett Packard Interface Bus). which is now more frequently referred to as GPIB (General Purpose Interface Bus) or IEEE-488, the name of the formalized standard for the interface.
+GPIB boasted good speed due to the 8-bit parallel nature of the bus, meaning that 8 bits of synchronized data are transmitted at each interval of communication, theoretically making it faster.
 One other great advantage of the GPIB over RS-232 communication is that multiple instruments could share the same bus or network, thus reducing the number of ports required on a host computer.
-The down sides of this interface being that it was often troublesome to set up and hardware, connections and cabling were all very bulky and expensive.
+The downsides of this interface were that it was often troublesome to set up and hardware, connections, and cabling were all very bulky and expensive.
 GPIB cables are often difficult to route through equipment racks and have limited bend radius and maximum allowable run from device to device.

-Ethernet, because it was originally developed more for computer to computer communication had in some cases been considered less suitable for instrument communication due to the lack of some instrumentation features such as group trigger, designed to allow several instruments to take a measurement at the same instant.
-Further, Ethernet had been considered less deterministic in general, meaning that exact timing and of synchronization of events is less well controlled even though it is generally much faster.
+Ethernet, because it was originally developed more for computer communication had in some cases been considered less suitable for instrument communication due to the lack of some instrumentation features such as group trigger, designed to allow several instruments to take a measurement at the same instant.
+Further, Ethernet had been considered less deterministic in general, meaning that exact timing and synchronization of events is less well-controlled even though it is generally much faster.

-USB – Universal Serial Bus, was developed in the mid 90’s as a next step in communication for the PC beyond RS-232.
+USB – Universal Serial Bus, was developed in the mid-’90s as the next step in communication for the PC beyond RS-232.
 Primarily for hooking peripheral devices, providing more standardization with plug and play, faster communication plus sharing of a port between several devices(often with a simple internal or external hub).
 As an added bonus, the USB can often provide the needed power to operate peripheral devices.
 With regard to instrumentation systems, USB has developed some following as a low cost, easy to implement communication method for measurement.
-At least partially due to the fact that all modern computers now have USB ports built in.
+At least partially due to the fact that all modern computers now have USB ports built-in.
 Several major manufacturers of test equipment now offer equipment with USB communication capabilities for easy automation projects.
-Latest iterations of USB with yet higher speed make it a very capable system for many instrumentation needs.
-The USB specification even has some well defined Test and Measurement Class (USBTMC) of protocols for instrumentation and emulating GPIB data type transactions.
+The latest iterations of USB with yet higher speed make it a very capable system for many instrumentation needs.
+The USB specification even has some well-defined Test and Measurement Class (USBTMC) of protocols for instrumentation and emulating GPIB data type transactions.

-SCPI – (Standard Commands for Programmable instruments), now also under the control of IVI foundation, SCPI carries the standardization and interchangeability of instruments concept yet further.
-If a given instrument is designed to implement the SCPI protocol, as an example, in theory, one brand of programmable volt meter can be unplugged and another brand of volt meter plugged in in its place to take the same reading using the same standardized command set.
-Even another type instrument, perhaps a scope capable of making a voltage reading might be sent the same commands as the volt meter and return the reading in the same format.
+SCPI – (Standard Commands for Programmable instruments), now also under the control of the IVI Foundation, SCPI carries the standardization and interchangeability of instruments concept yet further.
+If a given instrument is designed to implement the SCPI protocol, as an example, in theory, one brand of programmable voltmeter can be unplugged and another brand of voltmeter plugged in in its place to take the same reading using the same standardized command set.
+Even another type of instrument, perhaps a scope capable of making a voltage reading might be sent the same commands as the voltmeter and return the reading in the same format.
 The practical benefits to the user seem great.
 Many of the more mainstream vendors seem to be on board with this already although not all manufacturers have adopted these standardized commands and syntaxes.

 Perhaps two reasons people are reluctant to move away from legacy GPIB systems are 1) unstructured, poorly written code that might blow up if altered, 2) the memory of struggles in setting up and troubleshooting the original configuration of GPIB test equipment.
-My experience is that many of the headaches involved with setting up GPIB systems stays with GPIB systems.
-That is to say more modern systems are easier to design, setup and troubleshoot.
-Not that nothing could go wrong but things have improved.
+My experience is that many of the headaches involved with setting up GPIB systems stay with GPIB systems.
+That is to say, more modern systems are easier to design, set up and troubleshoot.
+That nothing could go wrong but things have improved.
 A lot.